Viral2083/project/KARV-main/README.md

-this project is based on django framework the basic functionallity of this application is to work on parametrical notification of stocks to user it also includes paper trading funcyionallity and a js based chatbot NSEtools is used to get the live data ...but it might not be functional presently
+This project is based on the Django framework.
+The core functionality of the application involves providing parametric stock notifications to users.
+It also includes a paper trading feature and a JavaScript-based chatbot.
+The NSEtools library is used to fetch live stock data, though it may not currently be fully functional.